Set up managed end user devices to automatically connect to GovWifi

 You should deploy profiles to your managed devices for automatic certificate checking.
 Use mobile device management solutions across multiple platforms, or operating system specific mechanisms such as Windows Group Policy or Apple Profile Manager.

-Download this xml file and store it in a network location available to users.
+Copy and paste this XML file to a network location available to users.
 Devices with this profile installed will automatically check the certificate.
 The user just needs to enter their details once they have signed up to the service.

 Deploy the XML profile to managed devices